Skip to Content

 Accommodation: When looking for accommodation in Thailand we definitely recommend using Booking.com.
 They have so many great options to choose from, many places with free cancellation if needed.
 Their online customer service is excellent and available 24/7, plus it's super easy to book online.

-Sightseeing and adventure: We love using GetYourGuide to find all sorts of fun activities and tours to do throughout Thailand.
+Sightseeing and adventure: We love using GetYourGuide to find all sorts of fun activities and tours throughout Thailand.
 They have a very easy-to-use online booking system as well as attentive 24/7 online customer support.

 When to visit: Thailand has 3 seasons: hot, cold, and rainy.
 Thailand's coolest season is in November-February when temperatures are “only” around mid-20s Celsius (77 F).
 This is also Thailand’s peak season, especially around Christmas, New Year’s, and the Chinese New Year in February.
 The hot season is between March-June, with temperatures around 30-35 degrees Celsius (86-95 F).
 This is the shoulder season because it's too hot for some.
 However, this is also the season for the Songkran (Buddhist New Year) gay parties in Bangkok and Phuket.
 The rainy season falls between June-October.
 During this time, it does not rain constantly, but there will be periods of intense rainfall lasting for no more than a few hours.
 This is the low season for much of Thailand, particularly in the islands because the weather can get quite rough and choppy, so most boat services will either stop or run at a bare minimum.